What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Further employers’ obligations relating to the employees’ health and safety are also provided for by Legislative Decree no. 81/2008 (Consolidated Law on the protection of Health and safety in the workplace).

-In light of the above obligations, the employer should carry out a risk assessment of the workplace, in order to produce a risk assessment document (Documento Valutazione Rischi or DVR), which describes the risks existing in the workplace, the level of exposure of workers to the risk and the necessary measures to be implemented by the company.
-This risk assessment is required to consider the potential biological risks deriving from Covid-19.
+Considering the statutory requirements, the employer should carry out a risk assessment of the workplace, in order to produce a risk assessment document (Documento Valutazione Rischi or DVR), which describes the risks existing in the workplace, the level of exposure of workers to the risk and the necessary measures to be implemented by the company.
+This risk assessment is required to consider the potential biological risks deriving from Covid- 19.

 Who should be involved in the decisions to return to the workplace?

-Each employer shall assess the opportunity to return to the workplace, after having carried out an appropriate risk assessment of the workplace, with the involvement of the Prevention and Protection officer (Responsabile del Servizio per la Prevenzione e Protezione or RSPP); the Company’s Doctor (Medico Competente) and the Workers’ Safety Representative (Rappresentante dei Lavoratori per la Sicurezza or RLS), in light of the functions attributed to them by Legislative Decree no. 81/2008.
+The employer makes the decision in consultation with the Prevention and Protection officer (Responsabile del Servizio per la Prevenzione e Protezione or RSPP); the Company’s Doctor (Medico Competente) and the Workers’ Safety Representative (Rappresentante dei Lavoratori per la Sicurezza or RLS).

 What can the prudent employer do to ensure physical distancing in terms of the work space?

-- The employers shall also ensure a constant ventilation of the common areas
+- ensure constant ventilation of the common areas

-- Increase space between workstations where several workers are working at the same time in the same room, so that workstations are properly spaced apart from each other
+- increase space between workstations where several workers are working at the same time in the same room.

 What can the prudent employer do to ensure physical distancing in temporal terms?

-In order to ensure temporal social distancing, employers are encouraged to set up “staff turnover schemes” (splitting the employees into groups), in order to minimise contact between the employees and create distinct and clearly recognisable groups.
+In order to ensure physical distancing, employers are encouraged to set up “staff turnover schemes” (splitting the employees into groups).

 The employer may also need to consider changes to the working hours of the employees’ groups, in order to reduce the simultaneous presence of a huge number of employees at the workplace.